millacarmona/morphospace/README.md

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" />

-The ordination produced by `mspace` is used as a reference frame in which scatter points, groups centroids, convex hulls, confidence ellipses, a phylogeny, or a set of morphometric axes can be projected using the `proj_*` functions:
+The ordination produced by `mspace` is used as a reference frame in which scatter points, convex hulls / confidence ellipses, a phylogeny, a set of morphometric axes or a landscape surface can be projected using the `proj_*` functions:

 ``` r
 # Get mean shapes of each species